ByteDance founder to step down as CEO, hand over to college roommate | Business

 ByteDance founder to step down as CEO, hand over to college roommate

-Zhang Yiming will step down as chief executive of TikTok-owner ByteDance, leaving the task of navigating a rising number of Big Tech regulations worldwide to college roommate, long-time colleague and current human resources head Liang Rubo.
-In an employee memo on Thursday - first reported by Reuters and later disclosed by the firm - Zhang said the change would "enable me to have greater impact on longer-term initiatives".
+Zhang Yiming will step down as chief executive of TikTok-owner ByteDance, leaving the task of navigating a rising number of Big Tech regulations worldwide to a college roommate, long-time colleague, and current human resources head Liang Rubio.
+In an employee memo on Thursday - first reported by Reuters and later disclosed by the firm - Zhang said the change would "enable me to have a greater impact on longer-term initiatives".

 He will move to a "key strategy" position at the end of the year, ByteDance said in a statement.
 Zhang, who did not address his role as chairman, in the memo called Liang "an invaluable partner" with "strengths in management, organization, and social engagement".